pzembrod/cc64/Runtime-libs.md

 course *basename*.h is the header file containing the module's symbol definitions and the #pragma cc64 directive.)

-The jumplist mentioned above is used by the compiler to accesses the runtime module.
+The jumplist mentioned above is the compiler's interface into the runtime module.
-The jumplist has the following structure:
+It has the following structure:

 ```
 rt_jumplist